Military parade: Mongolia

+Pakistan

+The Pakistan Day Parade, also known as the National Day Joint Services Parade, is an annual event held at Shakarparian in Islamabad to commemorate the Pakistan Day on 23 March, marking the anniversary of the 1940 Lahore Resolution.
+The parade is presided over by the President of Pakistan and the Prime Minister of Pakistan, alongside the Chairman Joint Chiefs of Staff Committee, and the Chiefs of the Army, Navy, and Air Force.
+Foreign dignitaries often attend as special guests.
+The event is organised by Joint Staff Headquarters and showcases the country's military strength and national unity.

+The first Republic Day parade, as it was then called, was held on 23 March 1956 to mark the day when Pakistan became a republic on the same day.
+The parade was held at Karachi where newly appointed President of Pakistan Iskander Ali Mirza took salute.

 Paraguay

 It was the armed services of Brazil, Argentina and Uruguay that helped develop the traditions of military parades in Paraguay following the devastating Paraguayan War, resulting in the introduction of certain traditions beginning in the early 20th century, which would later be infused with German, Italian and French influence.
 Before that war, however, they were quite few parades with primarily Spanish influences.
 The first major parade ever to be held in the 20th century in this country was on August 22, 1935, celebrating the victory won in the Chaco War against the Bolivian Armed Forces.
-In the 1940s and 50s, German goose-stepping had been adopted in a limited scale thanks to Chilean instructors in the Francisco López Military Academy, the Acosta Ñu Military High School and the National Police Academy.
+In the 1940s and 1950s, German goose-stepping had been adopted in a limited scale thanks to Chilean instructors in the Francisco López Military Academy, the Acosta Ñu Military High School and the National Police Academy.

 Today the Armed Forces of Paraguay stages massive military parades in Asunción, the national capital, together with the police on the following days: